 Intrathecal Drug Pump Implant

-An intrathecal pump is a device that delivers small quantities of pain medication directly to the spinal fluid.
+An intrathecal pump or a "pain pump" is a device that delivers small quantities of pain medication such as morphine or baclofen, directly to the spinal fluid.
 When delivered in small doses, pain medications may minimize the side effects often experienced with larger oral doses of the same medications.

 The intrathecal pump itself consists of metal pump that stores and delivers the medication, and a catheter that delivers the medication to the space around the spinal cord.
 The pump can be programmed to slowly release the medication over a period of time, or to deliver the medication at different times of the day.